cl3880/vpin-bot-poc/README.md

-# Vpin Automated Content System
+# Vpin Automated Content Curation System

 This repository contains selected files from a Java-based microservice developed as a proof of concept (POC) for Vpin, an AI-powered multimedia collection, organization, and sharing platform.